🕵 The Cache Hit Paradox

 Critical insights:

-- High cache hit rates can indicate poor memory access patterns (not good performance)
+- High cache hit rates can indicate wasted work (not good performance)

 - Memory bandwidth utilization matters more than cache statistics